icub-tech-iit/documentation/docs/ft_sensors/ft_sensors.md

 ### Electronics
 ---
 There are three versions of the electronic board of the iCub's FT sensor: STRAIN (also known as STRAIN1), STRAIN1.5 or STRAIN2.
-All this electronic boards sample the analog strain gauges voltages, and expose the measurements over a CAN interface.
+All these electronic boards sample the analog strain gauges voltages, and expose the measurements over a CAN interface.

-Low-level documentation and materials about the `STRAIN2` board is available [here](https://github.com/icub-tech-iit/electronics-boards-public/tree/master/sensor-boards/strain2) .
+Low-level documentation and materials about the `STRAIN2` board are available [here](https://github.com/icub-tech-iit/electronics-boards-public/tree/master/sensor-boards/strain2).

 Firmware source code: